-Chairman Alexander would like to have a bill out in the spring.
+Chairman Alexander would like to have a bill out at some point.

 It is unclear if the process will be partisan or bipartisan, and that is exacerbated by 2018 being an election year.

 Title II of the Higher Education Act : EPRA